Skip to Content

 Jade plants have stems that tend to multiply and offset over time, sometimes creating many leaves at the tips of the stem.
 You can use these excess leaves to grow Jade plants from cuttings by repotting the cutting and growing them indoors.

-Taking care of jade plants is easy, but propagating them can be tricky, especially when taking your first steps into plant propagation.
+Caring for jade plants is easy, but propagating them can be tricky, especially when taking your first steps into plant propagation.
 Jade plant propagation requires some patience but is not difficult.
 You can propagate jade plants by taking cuttings, planting seeds, or dividing the plant.

 1. How To Take Cuttings Of Jade Plants?